VincentWei/minigui-docs/user-manual/MiniGUIUserManualCompiletimeConfiguration.md

 The commonly used NEWGAL engines are as follow:

-- `dummy`: A pure software implementation.
+- `Dummy`: A pure software implementation; which does not make any actual output.
 It is not associated with any hardware and only provides a software implementation for easily debugging MiniGUI.
-- `pc_xvfb`: A pure software engine which implements a universal virtual frame buffer.
+- `XVFB`: A pure software engine which implements a universal virtual frame buffer.
 It is associated with a window on Linux or Windows, so we can see the MiniGUI screens in the window.
 This engine is helpful for developing MiniGUI apps on Linux or Windows PC.
-- `fbcon`: A NEWGAL engine which uses Linux frame buffer device driver (`/dev/fb`).
+- `FBCon`: A NEWGAL engine which uses Linux frame buffer device driver (`/dev/fb`).
-- `dri` (Since MiniGUI 4.0): A NEWGAL engine which uses Linux DRI/DRM to support modern graphics devices with 2D/3D hardware acceleration.
+- `DRI` (Since MiniGUI 4.0): A NEWGAL engine which uses Linux DRI/DRM to support modern graphics devices with 2D/3D hardware acceleration.
-- `commlcd`: A simple NEWGAL engine to support LCD without hardware acceleration.
+- `CommLCD`: A simple NEWGAL engine to support LCD without hardware acceleration.
 We often use this engine on traditional real-time operating systems.
+- `Shadow`: This engine can be used to support a graphics display device which have color format lower than 8 bit color.
+It can be used to support the screen rotation.

 The following table lists the common NEWGAL engines.